marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 0002B001                 call    sub_29682
 ```

-Here I have taken a shortcut and as I haven't dived into the details of NVRAM space management.
-I'll leave that for a possible future exercise.
-The strategy I am planning to use is to reserve
-initially a large enough portion of flash by writing a larger PXE Option Rom through the Broadcom
-tool in MS-DOS environment, and then iterate on top of the same entry with smaller ROMs without
-having to worry about space allocation.

-The code then sets new values in the directory entry.
-We see a similar pattern as
+NVRAM space look-up will be covered in the next section.
+The code then sets new values in the directory
-before: if the ID is `> 0x80`, we jump to the extended directory update section, otherwise we follow
+entry.
+We see a similar pattern as  before: if the ID is `> 0x80`, we jump to the extended directory update section,
-the base directory path.
+otherwise we follow the base directory path.

 ```
 0002B0F3 loc_2B0F3:                              ; CODE XREF: program_NVRAM_maybe_update_directory+1CDj